alexgt1/alexgt1.github.io/_sections/section_7.md

       </div>
       {% endfor %}
     </div>

+The code below checks each programme in the programmes collection for the button_title variable.
+If a programme has this variable then the button link should also be displayed as part of the programmes section.
+Alternatively, if a programme doesn't have a button title then no button will be displayed.

 The red box below shows what the front matter of a programme with a button would look like.